chrisnoonan98675/site/xl-testview/how-to/import-test-results-using-api.markdown

 - api
 ---

 You can use the [XL TestView API](/xl-testview/latest/rest-api/index.html) to import test results into XL TestView.
-This is done through a POST request in `multipart/mixed` format, meaning that the POST body contains two parts: metadata in JSON format and test results in zipped format.
+This is done through a POST request in `multipart/mixed` format, meaning that the POST body contains two parts: metadata using `application/json` Content-Type header and test results using `application/zip` Content-Type header.

 ## Metadata